 Members of the infantry are ground troops that engage with the enemy in close-range combat.
 They operate weapons and equipment to engage and destroy enemy ground forces.
-This job is typically considered to be the job in the Military that is more physically demanding and psychologically stressful than any other job.
+Being in the infantry is considered to be one of the more physically demanding and psychologically stressful military jobs.

 Because the infantry must be prepared to go anywhere in the world they are needed, they work and train in all climates and weather conditions.
 During training exercises, as in real combat, troops work, eat, and sleep outdoors.
 Most of the time, however, they work on military bases.